NoraLoose/noraloose.github.io/_pages/index.md

 I recently completed my PhD in physical oceanography at the University of Bergen, Norway.
 I have a master's in mathematics.

 In my research, I combine ocean observations and models to understand ocean circulation and the ocean's impact on climate.
-I apply tools from the computational sciences in order to quantify uncertainties in ocean estimates and to gain new insights into how to improve the global ocean observing system.
+I apply tools from the computational sciences in order to quantify uncertainties in ocean state estimates and to gain new insights into how to improve the global ocean observing system.
 Currently, my main research focus is on the subpolar North Atlantic, the Nordic Seas, and the Arctic Ocean.
 Learn more details about my research [here](/research/).